Alistair McGowan: Environmental work

-McGowan serves as an ambassador to WWF-UK, part of the global World Wide Fund for Nature, and campaigns on a number of environmental issues.
-He is a patron of the urban tree-planting charity Trees for Cities.

 In 2004 he launched 'the BIG recycle' national recycling campaign.
-In August 2006 he appeared on Steve Wright's BBC Radio 2 show to appeal to listeners to be more energy aware.
-In June 2007 he appeared on the James Whale Show on Talksport to also talk this issue.

 In January 2009 it was announced that McGowan in partnership with three other Greenpeace activists, including actress Emma Thompson, had bought land near Sipson, Middlesex, a village under threat from the proposed third runway for Heathrow Airport.
-It is hoped that the area of ground, half the size of a football pitch, will prevent the government from carrying through its plan to expand Heathrow.
+The activists expressed the hope that the area of ground, half the size of a football pitch, will prevent the government from carrying through its plan to expand Heathrow.
 The field, bought for an undisclosed sum from a local land owner, will be split into small squares and sold across the globe.
-When interviewed Mr McGowan said: "BAA were so confident of getting the Government's go ahead, but we have cunningly bought the land they need to build their runway."
+McGowan said: "BAA were so confident of getting the Government's go ahead, but we have cunningly bought the land they need to build their runway."

-In 2009 he attended the Bromley Environmental Awards and was the celebrity guest at Bromley Civic Centre where the awards were presented to various schools in the borough.

 In June 2011 it was announced that McGowan had become a Patron of the Friends of Brandwood End Cemetery, where over 30 members of his extended family are interred.